sorawat38/backend-product-service/README.md

-# Ice Cream Shop Backend
+# Ice Cream Shop - Product service

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-Welcome to the Ice Cream Shop Backend!
+Welcome to the Ice Cream Shop Product service!
 This project serves as the backend for a delightful web application that helps manage orders, inventory, and customer interactions for your favorite ice cream shop.

 ## Features

-- **Order Management:** Easily create, view, and update customer orders.
-- **Inventory Tracking:** Keep track of available ice cream flavors and toppings.
+- **Inventory Tracking:** Keep track of available ice cream flavors.
-- **User Authentication:** Secure user accounts with authentication and authorization.
 - **API Integration:** Provides a RESTful API for communication with frontend applications.

 ## Table of Contents